emckiernan/electrophys/README.md

 Electrophysiological techniques, such as electromyogram, electrocardiogram, and electroencephalogram recordings, are frequently used in research and clinical laboratories to study excitable tissues and even diagnose diseases.
 Thus, it is important, especially for students in the biomedical sciences, to learn about the underlying theory and applications of these techniques.
 The goal of this project is to develop a series of hands-on learning practicals designed to teach undergraduate students instrumentation, electrophysiological recording techniques, and data analysis of electrophysiological recordings.
 Additional practicals will deal with related skills, such as dissection, tissue preparation, and cell imaging.
 All educational materials (documents, data, code) are shared under open licenses to allow sharing, reuse, and adaptation.

-For more information on this project, please see our paper in F1000Research:
+For more information on this project, please see our paper:

 McKiernan E.C. and Medina Gómez L. Building capacity through open approaches: Lessons from developing undergraduate electrophysiology practicals [version 1; peer review: awaiting peer review]. <em>F1000Research<\em> 2021, 10:187 [https://doi.org/10.12688/f1000research.51049.1](https://doi.org/10.12688/f1000research.51049.1)